-This website is developed by volunteers to help newcomers to The Apache Software Foundation (ASF) and to our many Apache projects take their first steps towards being a part of our community.
+This website is designed to help newcomers to The Apache Software Foundation (ASF) and to our many Apache projects take their first steps towards being a part of our community.

-Here we provide signposts to information about the ASF as an organization, as well as about the over 140 different Apache project communities that provide free software for the public benefit.
+We provide signposts to information about the ASF as an organization, as well as about the over 200 different Apache software project communities that provide free software for the public benefit.

-We have a list of speaker resources for both conference organizers and speakers.
+We have a list of speaker resources for conference organizers and speakers, including some useful Apache slides.

 If you know a little about open source and want to understand how the ASF works our contributors section is for you.